Spend the Weekend in BelmontU.S. Whitewater Center

 On Your Way In

 Drop your anchor (and your bags) at the Hampton Inn by Hilton Charlotte/Belmont@Montcross and stop in at Sammy’s Neighborhood Pub for dinner and perhaps a drink.
 Check out their fried greens beans with horsey ranch sauce and help yourself to one of their large selection of draft or bottled beers.
 And definitely don’t miss their Tarheel burger, which is topped with American cheese, mustard, chili, slaw and onion.
-Also recommended, Rivermen Brewing Company – a local brewery that started on the edge of the Catawba River, but now resides in the heart of downtown Belmont, offering award-winning craft beer such as Foundation Black IPA and Precipitation Scotch Ale alongside a chef-inspired menu.
+Also recommended — for the adults — The Jailhouse; situated in Belmont’s former downtown jail, this spirits and cigar lounge offers the right cocktails, bar bites and more to end an evening.

 Charge your battery with coffee or tea at local favorite Caravan Coffee & Dessert Bar.
 And as you stroll through historic downtown, take a walk along Main Street to the Happy Dog Café, Boutique and Spa to pick up a treat or a toy for your furry family member.